freva-org/freva-nextgen/freva-rest/README.md

 docker pull ghcr.io/freva-clint/freva-rest:latest
 ```

-By default the container starts with the ``freva-rest-service`` command.
+By default the container starts with the ``freva-rest-server`` command.
 See the `freva-rest-server --help` command for configure options.

 ### Server Startup Options